Kwanikaze/Prover9Mace4DatasetGenerator/README.md

-This repository contains a collection of scripts.
+This repository will allow you to evaluate Prover9's performance to detect inconsistencies within a generated dataset for a given ontolligy specified in first order logic (.in)

-The user only needs to edit the specified lines in DatasetGeneratorAndBenchMarks.py.
+You only needs to edit the specified lines in DatasetGeneratorAndBenchMarks.py and provide .in files.
+If you only have .p9 files you can convert

 1. Please install Prover9 and Mace4 found at https://www.cs.unm.edu/~mccune/prover9/gui/v05.html